Short Course Amoxicillin for Children with Acute Streptococcal Pharyngotonsillitis: A Phase III Randomized Trial

 Who Can Join the Study?

-• Be a boy or girl who is at least 2 years old but not yet 18 years old.
+• You are a boy or girl who is at least 2 years old and younger than 18 years.

-• Have a new case of strep throat (called group A streptococcal infection or FAA) that is confirmed by a quick lab test (a rapid diagnostic test or TDR) and whose symptoms started no more than 72 hours before beginning the study medicine.
+• You have a new diagnosis of strep throat (a throat infection that can cause sore throat and swollen tonsils) that was confirmed by a lab test, and your symptoms began no more than 72 hours (3 days) before starting the study medicine.

-• Score 3 or higher on the McIsaac scale (a checklist doctors use to decide if a sore throat is likely strep) and have a fever higher than 38°C (about 100.4°F).
+• Your score on the McIsaac scale (a simple checklist doctors use to guess the chance of strep throat) is 3 or higher and you have a fever higher than 38 °C (about 100.4 °F).

 Who Cannot Join the Study?

-• Currently taking antibiotics such as penicillin, amoxicillin, amoxicillin‑clavulanic acid, macrolides, or any type of cephalosporin (first, second, or third generation).
+• Already taking antibiotics that work against the bacteria, such as penicillin, amoxicillin, amoxicillin‑clavulanic acid, macrolides (a group of antibiotics), or any first‑, second‑ or third‑generation cephalosporins (another type of antibiotic).

-• Unable to attend follow‑up visits or cannot be contacted for later check‑ups.
+• Unable to be followed up for the study, meaning you cannot attend the required visits or cannot be contacted for check‑ins.

-• If you or your caregiver cannot understand or follow the study instructions.
+• Parents, legal guardians, or the patient cannot understand or follow all the study instructions and requirements.

-• Having taken any of the following medicines in the past 48 hours: probenecid, allopurinol, tetracycline antibiotics, oral blood‑thinners (anticoagulants), or methotrexate (a medication that suppresses the immune system).
+• Have taken any of the following medicines in the past 48 hours: probenecid (helps the body keep certain antibiotics), allopurinol (used for gout), tetracyclines (a class of antibiotics), oral anticoagulants (blood thinners), or methotrexate (a drug that suppresses the immune system).

-• Showing signs of a viral infection such as runny nose (rhinorrhoea), cough, pink eye (conjunctivitis), hoarse voice (dysphonia), mouth sores (acute stomatitis), ulcerated lesions or blisters (vesicles) in the mouth, or diarrhea.
+• Showing signs of a viral infection, such as a runny nose, cough, eye redness (conjunctivitis), hoarse voice, mouth sores (stomatitis), blisters or ulcers in the mouth, or diarrhea.

-and each episode includes at least one of the following: pus on the tonsils (purulent exudate), fever higher than 38°C, swollen neck lymph nodes (anterior cervical lymphadenopathy), or a positive throat test for the bacteria.
+• Having frequent tonsillitis, defined as seven or more episodes in one year, five or more episodes per year for two years, or three or more episodes per year for three years, and each episode must include at least one of the following: pus on the tonsils (purulent exudate), fever higher than 38°C, swollen neck lymph nodes (anterior cervical lymphadenopathy), or a positive test for the bacteria.

-• Having a personal history of serious complications from a streptococcal throat infection, whether pus‑forming (suppurative) or other types.
+• Having a personal history of serious complications from streptococcal throat infection, whether they produce pus (suppurative) or do not (non‑suppurative).

-• Having a personal history of severe invasive disease caused by the bacteria, such as infection of the blood (bacteremia) or infection of the brain coverings (meningitis).
+• Having a personal history of invasive disease caused by the bacteria, such as bacteria in the blood (bacteremia) or infection of the brain membranes (meningitis).

 • Being pregnant or breastfeeding.